 In case of complaint against Individual, who is/are members of the Complaints Committee, the Chairperson shall entrust the proceedings to the NGO representative to investigate the complaint and such person shall have the same powers as the Internal Complaints Committee in implementing this policy.
-Manner of taking action for sexual harassment:- When the Complaint Committee arrives at the conclusion of allegation against the respondent and it has been proved, it shall recommend to the employer , to take any action including a written apology, warning, reprimand or censure, withholding of promotion, withholding of pay rise or increments, terminating the respondent from service or undergoing a counseling session or carrying out community service.
+Manner of taking action for sexual harassment:- When the Complaint Committee arrives at the conclusion of allegation against the respondent and it has been proved, it shall recommend to the employer , to take any action including a written apology, warning, reprimand or censure, withholding of promotion, withholding of pay rise or increments, terminating the respondent from service or undergoing a counselling session or carrying out community service.

-As appropriate, the Company will work to protect the confidentiality of the identity of all parties involved and the nature of circumstances involved and/or relating to any allegation or complaint of harassment except when disclosure is appropriate or necessary for purposes in connection with the investigation of the allegation or complaint and/or taking appropriate remedial or disciplinary measures.
+As appropriate, the Company will work to protect the confidentiality of the identity of all parties involved and the nature of circumstances involved and/or relating to any allegation or complaint of harassment except when disclosure is appropriate or necessary for purposes in connection with the investigation of the allegation or complaint and/or taking appropriate remedial or disciplinary measures

 If the victim of harassment feels unsatisfied with the outcome of his/her complaint to the Unit Complaints committee, he/she may appeal to the Group Complaints Committee or a Court within 90 days from the date of last proceedings.
 This committee after hearing the appeal shall review the case and present their recommendations to the appropriate Management Team.
-The decision of the Group Level Management Team will be communicated to the Business Head to implement the recommendations.
+The decision of the Group Level Management Team will be communicated to the Business Head to implement the recommendations

-Appeal- Subject to any person aggrieved from the recommendation made or non implementation of such recommendations may prefer an appeal to the affiliate authority notified under industrial employment act 1946 (20 0f 1946)
+Appeal- Subject to any person aggrieved from the recommendation made or non-implementation of such recommendations may prefer an appeal to the affiliate authority notified under industrial employment act 1946 (20 0f 1946)

 Implementation of the Recommendation